 The Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the United Arab Emirates and Governor of Dubai issued a law on the Real Estate Regulatory Agency (RERA) of Dubai on Sunday.

 The new law includes the restructuring of the legal provisions of the agency.
-Under the new law, RERA’s objectives include contributing to the development of the Dubai real estate sector within an integrated system of regulatory and monetary procedures and improving the sector’s contribution to the economy of Dubai.
+Under the new law, RERA’s objectives include contributing to the development of the Dubai real estate sector.
+Within an integrated system of regulatory and monetary procedures and improving the sector’s contribution to the economy of Dubai.

 Also, RERA will work to provide a safer environment for real estate projects to provide protection of the rights of developers and investors.
-It will further implement new projects and programs for investors and builder to profit from other new real estate opportunities.
+It will further implement new projects and programs for investors and builders to profit from other new real estate opportunities.
 All these initiatives will promote professional and ethical standards in the industry.

-With this law coming in, it is the responsibility of RERA to check for regulation and supervision of real estate development deposit accounts, accrediting financial institutions that are qualified to administer real estate development deposit accounts and approving regulations governing development, brokerage and administration of real estate, including joint ownership.
+With this law coming in, it is the responsibility of RERA to check for regulation and supervision of real estate development deposit accounts, accrediting financial institutions that are qualified to administer real estate development deposit accounts and approving regulations governing development, brokerage, and administration of the real estate, including joint ownership.

 RERA also takes care of the real estate ads which are published in the emirate’s media, develops and launches awareness programs in collaboration with the Dubai Real Estate Institute to educate the public about their rights and responsibilities, and prepares and updates policies designed to balance the Supply and demand.

 This law will be published in the Official Gazette and will take effect on the day of its publication.
+RERA Dubai

 How does RERA benefit buyers?